 Proving popular with the locals is Hard Rubbish Bar, situated in a former massage parlour and furnished by the current owners from Gumtree, op shops and, yes, the hard rubbish.
 It’s not flash, but it is cool and casual.
 There’s local beer and cider, a few wines and a couple of jaffle options for anyone who’s hungry.

-Another treasure loved by locals is Pearl Oyster Expresso, considered to

-	have the best brunch in the suburb.
-It’s tucked down Miller Street, but is

-	worth seeking out for thyme-roasted mushrooms or its lean green poached eggs

-	served with hummus, labne, spinach, dukka and pomegranate molasses.
+Another treasure loved by locals is Pearl Oyster Expresso, considered to have the best brunch in the suburb.
+It’s tucked down Miller Street, but is worth seeking out for thyme-roasted mushrooms or its lean green poached eggs served with hummus, labne, spinach, dukka and pomegranate molasses.

 It’s not all about eating and drinking here.
-Preston is also home to the

-	Darebin Arts & Entertainment Centre that hosts a huge range of performances

-	throughout the year, including those pulled together by community groups.

-	You’ll also have fun exploring Preston Market (open Monday to Sunday

-	[[SUNDAY TRADING STARTS IN NOVEMBER 2017]]), where there’s a huge number of

-	stallholders selling deli goods, groceries, fruit and vegetables.
-There’s

-	also a section called PAM Lane, where you can see the work of local artists

-	and craftspeople and find pop-ups selling everything from wine to
+Preston is also home to the Darebin Arts & Entertainment Centre that hosts a huge range of performances throughout the year, including those pulled together by community groups.
+You’ll also have fun exploring Preston Market (open Monday to Sunday from November 2017), where there’s a huge number of stallholders selling deli goods, groceries, fruit and vegetables.
+There’s also a section called PAM Lane, where you can see the work of local artists and craftspeople and find pop-ups selling everything from wine to terrariums.

-	terrariums.

-	You never know who you might run into at High Street Music, which sells a

-	huge range of instruments and offers lessons for everyone from beginners to

-	advanced players wanting to fine tune their skills.
-If your retail needs are

-	less specific, Northland is the biggest shopping centre in the northern

-	suburbs, with department stores, 300 specialty shops and a Hoyts cinema.
+You never know who you might run into at High Street Music, which sells a huge range of instruments and offers lessons for everyone from beginners to advanced players wanting to fine tune their skills.
+If your retail needs are less specific, Northland is the biggest shopping centre in the northern suburbs, with department stores, 300 specialty shops and a Hoyts cinema.